Image Compression Using Novel View Synthesis Priors: Experiments Results

 \subsubsection{Optimization Methods}

 With the MSE loss as the objective function, we compare the performance of the BFGS and Adam optimization algorithms using a similar approach as described above.
-Additionally, we investigate the performance of a combined method, denoted as Adam+BFGS, where Adam is used as the optimizer until convergence, followed by BFGS for fine-tuning.
-This hybrid approach is a common practice in optimization.
-We present the results in Fig.~\ref{fig:optimizers}.
-We find that both BFGS and Adam+BFGS outperform Adam across all three metrics and perturbation values.
+Additionally, we investigate the performance of a hybrid method, denoted as Adam+BFGS, where Adam is used as the optimizer until convergence, followed by BFGS for finetuning (a common practice in optimization~\cite{Gamper2024A,Dharanalakota2023Loss-based}).
+The results, presented in Fig.~\ref{fig:optimizers}, show that both BFGS and Adam+BFGS outperform Adam across all three metrics and perturbation values.
 Adam+BFGS performs slightly better than BFGS at small translational perturbations; however, overall, BFGS achieves better performance than Adam+BFGS at higher perturbation levels.
 Adam+BFGS exhibits the smallest variance among all three optimization methods at high perturbations and hence better reliability.

 Apart from exhibiting better median performance, BFGS also requires fewer iterations to converge than Adam and Adam+BFGS, and each of its iterations is faster.
+This is likely because BFGS, a second-order optimizer, leverages curvature information and progresses efficiently even when the initial pose is moderately inaccurate.
+In contrast, Adam, as a momentum-based first-order method, may converge more slowly or inconsistently due to noisy gradients, particularly in this low-dimensional setting.
+Although the hybrid Adam+BFGS method is more stable under small perturbations, it adds computational overhead without consistent benefits at larger errors.
 Therefore, we choose BFGS as the optimization method for iNVS henceforth.

 It is important to note that the performance of iNVS degrades rapidly when the perturbations are large (e.g., greater than 1.3~m in translation or 37\textdegree~in rotation).
 Therefore, a good initialization is crucial for the optimal performance of iNVS.